monktastic/evil/index.md

 Perhaps, then, we could say that evil exists as a real misperception.
 What began as an innocent mistake spiraled out of control, and has taken on a seeming life of its own.
 It can thus be very useful to perceive evil as a distinct entity—as long as we remember that it's not separate from our own minds.

 When did this "innocent mistake" begin?
 After all, evil clearly existed before our birth.
 What makes this so hard to communicate is that we're not describing not a process that began in time and space—those are only constructs that our mind uses to make sense of reality once it has been (apparently) divided.
-This renders the "who started it" question moot—as it must, or else we continue the cycle.
+This renders the "who started it" question moot.

-It may not be useful to get too into metaphysics here, but it can help to recognize that all evil stems from the unwillingness or inability to recognize the humanity in other people; to see yourself in them.
-But it's actually broader than just people: destroying nature can be evil.
+It may not be useful to get too into metaphysics here, but it can be helpful to recognize that all evil stems from the unwillingness or inability to recognize the humanity in other people; to _see_ yourself in them.
+It's actually broader than just people: destroying nature can be evil.
 It's a failure to recognize that what happens to the world ultimately happens to us, because in a profound and surprising sense, we _are_ the world.
+Harming it *always* comes back to bite us.
+Ultimately, all self-deception boils down to feigned ignorance of this fact.

-Harming it *will* come back to bite us.
-Again, some literature is good at reminding us[3].
+Again, some literature is good at reminding us[^literature].

 ### What does the evil want?